-Whiteboarding is common among the current crop of virtual classroom software solutions.
+Whiteboarding is common among the current crop of e-learning solutions.
 They often come with many features like annotation tools, subject-specific functions, and even collaborative editors for code.
 Yes, virtual whiteboards are excellent for teachers imparting knowledge on their students, but they are also the ultimate show-and-prove tool for students in higher education whose work requires an extra visual boost to illustrate ideas and theories.
 Children beginning their elementary school education also make use of this function for those good old time-tested arithmetic-at-the-board exercises.
 Virtual whiteboards make sure that a vital component of the classroom environment is not lost.

 # The breakout room

 The tendency to break the room up for groupwork purposes is also common.
 Virtual classroom solutions give teachers the ability to divide the entire class into breakout rooms (or small groups for in-class, task-based assignments).
 It is a must in leading online classes, especially when in-class assignments require an array of tasks to be done in a short amount of time toward the completion of a time-bound classroom goal.
 This is an area where collaboration is key.
 The need for students to learn to work as a team, and present their collective ideas, plays a pivotal role in education.
 Breakout rooms are perfect for in-class team games and quizzes to keep learning fun.

 # Are all of these enough for a complete virtual classroom?